Guess correction and calculating grades

 A multiple-choice exam with fewer questions than these minimal guidelines does not give a reliable indication of the extent to which the student has mastered the material.

-NB: Sometimes there is reasoned deviation from these guidelines if the learning objectives in question are also assessed in other ways within the course, for example in the case of several partial exams or if there are also a number of open-ended questions in the exam.
+NB: Sometimes there is reasoned deviation from these guidelines if the learning objectives in question are also assessed in other ways within the course, for example in the case of several partial exams where grades compensate, or if there are also a number of open-ended questions in the exam.
 Check the specific guidelines for your programme with the Examinations Board.

 How do you correct for guessing?

-Digital assessment programmes such as TestVision and ANS Exam can automatically apply a correction-for-guessing formula; otherwise you will have to do it manually.
-This correction for guessing works as follows.
-For an exam with 40 questions with four alternatives, the guess factor is 25%, so on average 10 questions are guessed correctly.
+Digital assessment programmes such as ANS Exam can automatically apply a correction-for-guessing formula.
+The guessing correction ensures that the score is based on demonstrable knowledge rather than chance.
+For an exam with 40 questions with four alternatives, the guess factor is 25%, so on average 10 questions will be guessed correctly.
 You therefore work out the grade over the remaining 30 questions.
-For a 55% cut-off point, this is 16.5 questions.
-The student must then answer 10 + 16.5 = 26.5 out of 40 questions correctly to get a 5.5.
-Another example: for an exam with 100 questions with two alternatives, the guess factor is 50%.
-So you calculate the marks over the remaining 50 questions.
-To pass, you then need to answer 50 + 28 = 78 of the 100 questions correctly.
+For a pass mark of 55% (standard in most faculties), that amounts to 16.5 questions.
+The student must therefore answer 10 + 16.5 = 26.5 of the 40 questions correctly to achieve a grade of 5.5.

 Example (screenshot)